fabschurt/scripts/README.md

 **Usage:** `create-gitkeeps [--go] <path>`

-* `--go` by default, the script will do nothing but list the paths that would be created; you have to pass this option to make it actually create the `.gitkeep` files
+* `--go`: by default, the script will do nothing but list the paths that would be created; you have to pass this option to make it actually create the `.gitkeep` files